Recreation, Sport, and Tourism Management (RSTM)

 Prereqs: Senior standing or Permission.

 In this course, students will learn the science and art of programming and marketing with a focus on their applications in the design, implementation, and evaluation of movement and leisure programs.
 By the end of the course, each student will have the requisite skills to implement a program of their own design.
-(Fall only)
+Typically Offered: Fall.

 Current trends and policy issues in the recreation, sport and tourism field; analysis of selected topics of current relevance.
-(Spring only)
+Typically Offered: Spring.

 This class focuses on the development and management of special events and experiences in recreation, sport and tourism.
-(Spring only)
+Typically Offered: Spring.

 Credit arranged